wigglememore/CompletePythonCourseUdemy/README.md

-# Learning-Python
+# Learning-Python---Udemy---The-Complete-Python-Course
-A documentary of my python learning experiences with learning sources, code and reviews
+A documentary of my python learning experience with the Udemy course 'The Complete Python Course' with learning sources, code and reviews

 Things that will be added to this repository: